 #3.
 They Believe They Are Completely Misunderstood

-“Serial cheaters frequently believe that their partners simply cannot understand them at the required level,” says Joshua Klapow, Ph.D., clinical psychologist, host of The Kurre and Klapow Show.
+“Serial cheaters frequently believe that their partners simply cannot understand them at the required level,” says Joshua Klapow, Ph.D., clinical psychologist, and host of The Kurre and Klapow Show.
 “As a result, they seek understanding elsewhere.”

-The problem is that they frequently fail to express their dissatisfaction with aspects of their relationship.
+The problem is that they frequently fail to express dissatisfaction with aspects of their relationship.
 They also do not give their partner a chance.
 Because it is easier, they tend to cheat right away.

 #4.
 They Believe They Are Unlovable

 It’s easy to dismiss serial cheaters as cold, heartless individuals.
-However, for many of these people, cheating is a way of dealing with their own inner demons.
+However, for many of these people, cheating is a way of dealing with their inner demons.

 #5.
 They Are Terrified of Being Alone